Firefighters wrestle to control massive California wildfire

 CARPINTERIA, Calif.
-(Reuters) - A massive California wildfire that has already destroyed nearly 700 homes in its path of destruction crept closer to the upscale hillside community of Montecito on Tuesday despite calmer winds that slowed its progress.
+(Reuters) - An out-of-control California wildfire that has already destroyed nearly 700 homes in its path of destruction crept closer to the upscale hillside community of Montecito on Tuesday despite calmer winds that slowed its progress.

 The Thomas Fire, which broke out on Dec.
-4 near the community of Ojai, has since spread 27 miles (43 km) to become the fifth largest blaze in state history.
+4 near the community of Ojai, has since traveled 27 miles (43 km) to become the fifth-largest blaze in state history.
 It has blackened more than 366 square miles (948 square kilometers) in Ventura and Santa Barbara counties, an area larger than New York City.

 Officials said that while the conflagration charred another 2,500 acres overnight, a break in the hot, dry Santa Ana winds on Tuesday sapped its forward momentum and allowed crews to prevent further damage to homes.

 “It’s doing what we want it to do.
-The fire is staying away from the homes,” said Captain Steve Concialdi of the California Department of Forestry of Fire Protection.
+The fire is staying away from the homes,” said Captain Steve Concialdi of the California Department of Forestry and Fire Protection.
+The flames were 20 percent contained as of Tuesday afternoon.

-Concialdi said that some of the 7,000 firefighters deployed against the blaze had taken advantage of the better weather to set controlled burns in a canyon near the community of Carpinteria in an effort to further deprive the flames of fuel.
+Concialdi said that some of the 7,000 firefighters deployed against the blaze had taken advantage of the better weather to set controlled burns in a canyon near the community of Carpinteria and near homes in an effort to further deprive the flames of fuel.

 The National Weather Service has warned that the Santa Ana winds could return as early as Wednesday, meaning that the fire remains dangerous and unpredictable.